-The Term Loan is payable in consecutive quarterly installments each in an aggregate principal amount of \$24.4 million which began on June 30, 2017.
-Interest is due at least quarterly on amounts outstanding on the Credit Facility.
-In addition, we may be required to make mandatory prepayments towards the Term Loan based on our consolidated leverage ratio and annual excess cash flows as defined under the terms of the Credit Facility.
+The 2018 Term Loan A and 2018 Term Loan B are payable in consecutive quarterly installments which will begin on December 31, 2018.
+Interest is due at least quarterly on amounts outstanding under the 2018 Credit Facility.
+In addition, we may be required to make mandatory prepayments towards the 2018 Term Loan B based on our consolidated leverage ratio and annual excess cash flows as defined under the terms of the 2018 Credit Facility.
 We are also permitted to make voluntary prepayments.
-These prepayments, if any, will be applied against remaining quarterly installments owed under the Term Loan in order of maturity with the remaining principal due upon maturity.
+On or prior to February 16, 2019, amounts voluntarily prepaid under the 2018 Term Loan A and 2018 Term Loan B will incur a prepayment premium of 1%; thereafter, amounts outstanding under the 2018 Term Loan B may be voluntarily prepaid without premium or penalty, subject to customary breakage fees in connection with the prepayment of a eurocurrency loan.
+These prepayments, if any, will be applied against remaining quarterly installments owed under the 2018 Term Loan A and 2018 Term Loan B in order of maturity with the remaining principal due upon maturity, unless directed otherwise by us.

-During the three months ended March 31, 2018, we repaid a total amount of \$24.4 million under the Credit Facility.
-During the three months ended June 30, 2018, we repaid a total amount of \$24.4 million on amounts outstanding under the Credit Facility.
-During the three months ended March 31, 2017, we repaid a total amount of \$410.0 million to repay in full amounts outstanding on our prior revolving credit facility.
-During the three months ended June 30, 2017, we repaid a total amount of \$24.4 million on amounts outstanding under the Credit Facility.
-As of June 30, 2018 and December 31, 2017, the U.S. dollar amount outstanding under the Term Loan was \$1,178.1 million and \$1,226.9 million, respectively.
-There were no borrowings outstanding on the Revolving Credit Facility as of June 30, 2018 and December 31, 2017.
-There were no outstanding foreign currency borrowings as of June 30, 2018 and December 31, 2017 under the Credit Facility.
-As of June 30, 2018 and December 31, 2017, the weighted-average interest rate for borrowings under the Credit Facility was 7.34% and 6.79%, respectively.
-We are currently evaluating a refinancing of our Credit Facility.
+During the three months ended March 31, 2018, we repaid a total amount of \$24.4 million on amounts outstanding under the 2017 Credit Facility.
+During the three months ended September 30, 2018, we repaid a total amount of \$1,178.1 million to repay in full amounts outstanding under the 2017 Credit Facility.
+During the three months ended March 31, 2017, we repaid a total amount of \$410.0 million to repay in full amounts outstanding under the 2011 Revolving Credit Facility.
+During the three months ended June 30, 2017, we repaid a total amount of \$24.4 million on amounts outstanding under the 2017 Credit Facility.
+During the three months ended June 30, 2017, we repaid a total amount of \$24.4 million on amounts outstanding under the 2017 Credit Facility.
+During the three months ended September 30, 2017, we repaid a total amount of \$24.4 million on amounts outstanding under the 2017 Credit Facility.
+During the three months ended September 30, 2017, we repaid a total amount of \$24.4 million on amounts outstanding under the 2017 Credit Facility and 2017 Credit Facility was \$1,000.0 million and \$1,226.9 million, respectively.
+Of the \$1,000.0 million outstanding under the 2018 Credit Facility as of September 30, 2018, \$250.0 million was outstanding under the 2018 Term Loan B. Of the \$1,226.9 million outstanding under the 2017 Credit Facility as of December 31, 2017, \$1,226.9 million was outstanding under the 2018 Term Loan B. There were no borrowings outstanding under the 2018 Revolving Credit Facility and 2017 Revolving Credit Facility and 2017 Credit Facility, respectively.
+There were no outstanding foreign currency borrowings as of September 30, 2018 and December 31, 2017, the weighted-average interest rate for borrowings under the 2018 Credit Facility and 2017 Credit Facility, and 6.79%, respectively.

-See Note 4, Long-Term Debt, to the Condensed Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q for a further discussion on our Credit Facility.
+See Note 4, Long-Term Debt, to the Condensed Consolidated Financial Statements included in Part I, Item 1 of this Quarterly Report on Form 10-Q for a further discussion on the 2017 Credit Facility and 2018 Credit Facility.